 Balcony seats start at $26 and they come with their own set of perks:

-Rush Tickets—discounted tickets for students, seniors and military—and $10 standing room only tickets are two more ways to see great opera for less.
+Rush Tickets—discounted tickets available for select performances—and $10 standing room only tickets are two more ways to see great opera for less.
 Even better, if you plan on seeing more than two operas, look into a subscription package.
-Subscribing is less expensive than purchasing individual tickets, and includes local deals, discounts and added savings on additional ticket purchases.
+Subscribing is less expensive than purchasing individual tickets, and includes local deals, discounts, and added savings on additional ticket purchases.

 You’ve heard opera in films, television shows, commercials and throughout pop culture.
 There’s a reason it’s everywhere.
 It’s infectious, it’s fulfilling and it brings with it a power no other art form can deliver.
 If you haven’t already done so, we hope you’ll give opera a try.